 When Ulysses was traveling to the island of the Sirens, he knew that he would go mad when he heard the voices of the women on the rocks.
 He also learned that the insanity would be temporary, lasting until he could get out of earshot.
 He didn’t want to do something while temporarily insane that would have permanent bad consequences.
 So he put wax in the ears of the sailors, tied himself to the mast, and told his men to keep him on course no matter what he yelled…

 What can keep marriages together during the rough patches?
 The vows.
 A public oath made to the world, keeps you “tied to the mast” until your mind clears and you begin to understand things better…by contrast, consumer relationships cannot possibly endure these inevitable tests of life, because neither party is “tied to the mast.”

 Nourishing my Soul

 Nourishing my soul is probably the easiest thing out of the three for me to do.

-Reading, good conversation, working with my hands to make create something lasting, looking at great art, listening to beautiful music and allowing nature give me a disposition of mind that I can get from no other source.
+Reading, good conversation, working with my hands to create something lasting, looking at great art, listening to beautiful music and allowing nature to give me a disposition of mind that I can get from no other source.

 I was reading Genevieve Foster’s ‘Augustine Caesar’s World’ to Moozle yesterday and found this observation by the historian Livy when he was a young boy of why we need to study history.